bbrk24/AoC2023/README.md

 ```

 Day 4 star 1 is written in [Trilangle](https://github.com/bbrk24/Trilangle), which doesn't have functions.
 Instead, that file is a full program that reads the input from stdin.

+Day 8 star 1 is written in bash.
+The function writes the result to stdout rather than returning it.